 The Problem Email

-With this email, you will propose the various possibilities of replacing the existing process that customer is using with your product.
+With this email, you will propose various possibilities for replacing the existing process that the customer is using with your product.

 You will state the obvious as since their process or the product they’re currently using is failing to resolve their issues or is not competent enough.